 Stand tall grasping a stick with both hands behind your back.
 Roll your shoulders back and down.

 Now use the stick to help take your operated arm up and out behind you.

 In the position above, pull your operated arm up behind your back.

 You may use a stick or a towel if you can't reach it with your hand.

 Lie on your back with your elbows on folded towels so that they are level with your shoulders.

-Bend your elbows to at least 90 degrees, and use a stick to turn your operated arm out to the side.
+Bend your elbows to 90 degrees, and use a stick to turn your operated arm out to the side.
 Keep your elbows tucked in.

 From lying on your back with your elbows supported as before, use your unoperated arm to lift the other up towards your head.

 Try to get your hands on top of your head if you can.

-Stand facing a kitchen worktop, windowsill or other stable surface.
-Lean forward and rest your elbows upon the surface - you may use a pad for comfort.
-Try and hold your hands together as you slowly walk backwards, leaning on your elbows until the shoulder is stretched.
+Stand facing a kitchen worktop, windowsill or another stable surface.
+Lean forward and rest your elbows upon the surface.

+Place your hands, palm up as you slowly walk backwards, making sure the weight is taken by your legs and not through your elbows.

 Walk forwards again to ease off.